From the Allergic Living archives; this popular article was first published in the magazine in 2010 and updated in 2016.

 “Until kiwi became popular because of the high levels of vitamin C, you didn’t see a lot of kiwi allergy – but now you see a fair amount because it’s a very allergenic fruit,” says Ham Pong.
 “But if there wasn’t much of it in the diet, it wouldn’t really be an issue.
 So what makes a food a problem in society is how allergenic the food is, and how much that food is adopted as part of the daily diet.”

-Sesame is Ingrained
+Sesame is Ingrained in Western Diet

 That’s likely what happened with sesame, says Dr. Robert Wood, director of pediatric allergy and immunology at the Johns Hopkins University School of Medicine in Baltimore.
 The seed became more common in breads, the popularity of traditional Middle Eastern foods such as hummus skyrocketed, and bagels, which are often coated with sesame seeds, became a mainstay in the mainstream North American diet.